zibz0017/QuartzVault/content/Parenting.md

 	- constantly fight with their parents.
 	- Struggling to stay in school, or have left/been thrown out.
 	- Stopped keeping kosher.
-	- Stopped keeping shabbos.
+	- Stopped keeping שבת.
 	- Using drugs/alcohol.
 	- Inappropriate relationships with the opposite gender.
 - Some kids are in the middle (not quite standard, but not this bad).
-They also need their individualized for of chinuch.[^1]
+They also need their individualized for of חינוך.[^1]
 - Normative parenting can be divided into 3 stages:[^4]
 	- Unconditional love and nurturing (ages 0-2)
 	- Limit-setting and role modeling (ages 2-16)